Searching for

 George Schipporeit

-The temple of the Sagrada Familia has been an ongoing project for well over a century and has gone through the hands and minds of several architects.
+The temple of the Sagrada Família has been an ongoing project for well over a century and has gone through the hands and minds of several architects.
 Since its inception in 1866, during the industrial revolution and the economical impetus of the Catalan bourgeoisie, the temple has been likened to a “book open to the world” telling the story of religious faith.
-Through its course of materialization building technology has evolved at an exponential rate and has been employed in the Temple’s construction on an “original” design.
+Through its course of materialization, building technology has evolved at an exponential rate and has been employed in the temple’s construction on an “original” design.

-My interest lies in a re-reading of the temple as a complex adaptive system, both in terms of its relationship to the Gothic style and its evolution of building materials and technology.
+My interest lies in a rereading of the temple as a complex adaptive system, both in terms of its relationship to the Gothic style and its evolution of building materials and technology.

 Today, as construction continues, the design has been adapted to modern building materials and technology.
 This is yet another layer of transformation, not only structurally but also stylistically.
 Instead of stone and ceramic being crafted and assembled, reinforced concrete is being poured in place.
-The new pieces are smooth and monolithic resembling the work of Santiago Calatrava.
+The new pieces are smooth and monolithic, resembling the work of Santiago Calatrava.
 An inversion of forces has taken place.
-At its inception, the project was centripetal meaning that it was expressing a more personal style and moving away from existing precedents.
+At its inception, the project was centripetal, meaning that it was expressing a more personal style and moving away from existing precedents.
 Now, it is centrifugal.
 Its expression is referring current works.
 This is in part due to a wholesale systematization of the design and the lack of its originator.

 My proposed itinerary will be based in Barcelona with sequential excursions to the following sites:

-2. The Córdoba Mosque, Córdoba, Spain.
+• The Córdoba Mosque, Córdoba, Spain

 Hillside development, the Triple House. © Ramiro Diaz-Granados.